Customized Training on Multilateral Diplomacy and International Affairs Management

-At the request of individual UN Member States and/or in partnership with intergovernmental organizations, MDP organizes and implements specifically designed courses on themes related to multilateral diplomacy and international affairs management.
-The duration, content and structure of the courses are defined in close consultation with the beneficiaries and partner organizations in order to meet their specific needs.
+Upon the request of UN Member States and/or in partnership with intergovernmental organizations, UNITAR designs and delivers tailor-made courses on themes related to multilateral diplomacy and international affairs.
+The duration, content and structure of the courses are defined in close consultation with the beneficiaries, governments and partner organizations in order to meet specific needs.

-UNITAR’s tailor made training activities in multilateral diplomacy target:
+UNITAR’s customized training activities in multilateral diplomacy and international affairs target:

-- Junior to senior level diplomats and other government officials or experts acting as representatives of their governments at the United Nations or in international conferences
+- Junior to senior level diplomats, and other government officials or experts acting as representatives to their governments at the United Nations or at international conferences

 - Government officers from specialized Ministries working on international issues (environment, security, trade etc.), university professors, academics, lawyers and staff of non-governmental organizations (NGOs)